SAP-samples/teched2025-DA265/exercises/ex8/README.md

 ## Summary

+You now understand how easy it is to use generative AI and the AI-powered commentary feature in SAP Analytics Cloud.
+This tool is especially helpful for summarising individual comments, extensive comment threads, or comments organised hierarchically.
+It is also valuable when comments are in a language different from yours.

 This feature is just one of the many AI capabilities currently available.
 For more information about this feature and others, please visit
 [SAP Discovery Center - SAP Business AI - SAP Analytics Cloud](https://discovery-center.cloud.sap/ai-catalog/?productId=f754af8c-a3a2-4bf7-bbd7-2face9ca4139)

+## Congratulations
++ You have completed all the exercises for DA265.
+We hope these hands-on activities were practical and have enhanced your knowledge and confidence in using these features.
++ Your TechEd hosts are eager to hear your **feedback** and answer any **questions**.
++ Please take a few moments to complete the **survey**.